Bluernat/Universal-formulas-for-safe-control-and-their-neural-network-approximations/README.md

 # Neural Network-based Universal Formulas for Control

-Companion code for the NeurIPS 2025 submission: *"Neural Network-based Universal Formulas for Control"*
+Companion code for the paper: *"Neural Network-based Universal Formulas for Control"*, submitted to *Systems & Control Letters*.

 This repository contains the full pipeline to reproduce the high-dimensional simulation experiments: dataset generation, backbone training, task-specific fine-tuning, and runtime comparison of five controllers on a 10-dimensional single-integrator system with 1 CLF + 9 CBF constraints.